biocore/mmvec/README.md

 **Number of iterations = `epoch #` multiplied by the ( Total # of microbial reads / `batch-size` parameter)**

 This also depends on if your program will converge.
 The `learning-rate` specifies the resolution, smaller step size = smaller resolution, which will increase the accuracy, but may take longer to converge.
-You will need to consult with Tensorboard to make sure that your model fit is sane.
+You may need to consult with Tensorboard to make sure that your model fit is sane.
 See this paper for more details on gradient descent: https://arxiv.org/abs/1609.04747

 If you are running this on a CPU, 16 cores, a run that reaches convergence should take about 1 day.
 If you have a GPU - you maybe able to get this down to a few hours.
 However, some finetuning of the `batch-size` parameter maybe required -- instead of having a small `batch-size` < 100, you'll want to bump up the `batch-size` to between 1000 and 10000 to fully leverage the speedups available on the GPU.

+As a good reference, the cystic fibrosis dataset can be processed within 10 minutes on a single CPU and within 1 minute on a GPU.

-**Q** : Can I run the standalone version of mmvec and import those outputs to visualize in qiime2?n
+**Q** : Can I run the standalone version of mmvec and import those outputs to visualize in qiime2?

 **A** : Yes you can!
 If you ran the standalone `mmvec paired-omics` command and you specified your ranks and ordination to be stored under `conditionals.tsv` and `ordination.txt`, you can import those as qiime2 Artifacts as follows.